 Tools tailor-made for restaurants are the solution

-Before the pandemic, contactless and tableside ordering and payments was a nice-to-have idea, at least in the U.S. But now, adding handheld devices to your existing POS can be the key to helping your restaurant survive the volatility the industry is suffering through.
+Before the pandemic, contactless and tableside ordering and payments was a nice-to-have idea, at least in Canada.
+But now, adding handheld devices to your existing POS can be the key to helping your restaurant survive the volatility the industry is suffering through.
 In fact, it can empower restaurant staff to manage more orders, no matter where they are placed.

 - Bigger tickets and faster table turns: By using a handheld device to take orders, servers can spend more time adding that extra round of drinks and less time sprinting back and forth to a countertop POS.
 When orders can be fired off instantly to the kitchen right out of the server’s hand, it decreases the wait time between courses, which means servers can turn tables even faster.
-This was the case for Frankie DiCarlantonio, owner of the Scaffidi Restaurant Group in Ohio, who saw an increase in alcohol sales by 22% after he started using Square for Restaurants mobile POS.

 - Fewer voids due to out-of-stock items: When there’s time between taking an order and entering the ticket, there’s room for inventory discrepancies, leading to the need for manager voids and wasted time.
 When servers use a tableside POS, orders get fired off to the KDS immediately.
 At the same time, servers can see sold-out items in real time from the kitchen.
 That means they can keep customers informed and avoid disappointment that comes from selecting a dish that’s no longer available.
-At Scaffidi’s, when servers started using handheld POS devices to take orders, DiCarlantonio reported a 57% decline in voids.

 - Time to cross-train staff to work across more ordering channels: When your POS and other management tools are easy to use, you open up more possibilities.
 Restaurants don’t need to dedicate certain staff to server, host, or table runner roles.
 Instead, they can cross-train staff to be able to seamlessly transition between different roles across the restaurant depending on order volumes and fluctuating needs.
 Owners and staff gain the flexibility to accommodate for a sudden surge of online orders on a rainy day, for example, or when a flood of customers arrives at the bar when a local game lets out nearby.